TheD2Lab/BEACH-Gaze-Converter/README.md

 This script uses the starting points found in the previous script and performs a grid search to find the best parameters to cluster your data.
 Examples of the outputs can be found in the best_params folder of this repo.

-Scoring for the clusters is calculated as C - Penalty where:
+Scoring for the clusters is calculated as

+score = C - Penalty

+where:
 - C = 1 / 1 + D
 - Penalty = noise ratio + cluster count penalty
 - D = avg spatial distance for a cluster + avg temporal distance for a cluster